 Graduate Certificate in Water Policy, University of Arizona (2010)

 M.S. (with Distinction), University of Oxford (2005)

 B.A., University of Oregon, Environmental Studies, Political Science (1999)

-For a full list of publications, please see Google Scholar.
+For a full list of publications, please see my profile on Google Scholar.
 Selected publications include:

 - 2015.
 Meehan, Katie, and Kendra Strauss (eds).
 Precarious Worlds: Contested Geographies of Social Reproduction.
 Athens, GA: University of Georgia Press.